 Three after-hours patterns matter:

 The 2 AM single-caller flow.
 A homeowner wakes up to running water.
 They dial.
-The line picks up immediately, captures the seven-point checklist above, advises them on shutoff if applicable, and alerts your on-call plumber by call, text, or push.
-Your plumber sees the full intake before they redial.
-Total time from incoming call to plumber having a complete picture should be under ninety seconds.
+The line should answer, capture the seven-point checklist above, follow your approved shutoff language if applicable, and send an urgent-call handoff by call, text, or push.
+Your plumber should see the intake before calling back.

 The on-call rotation.
-If you rotate which plumber takes the night, the service should know who is on tonight without anyone having to call in.
+If you rotate which plumber takes the night, the service should use the schedule you configure.
 Schedules change.
 Vacations happen.
 The service should be configurable enough to handle the rotation without becoming a separate operations job.

 The honest shortlist